-Rice noodles are usually made from rice flour and water, making them egg-free, vegan, and gluten-free!
-Be sure to always check the package though just in case.
+Rice noodles are usually made from just rice flour and water, making them egg-free, vegan, and gluten-free!
+Always be sure to check the package just in case.

 If you make this recipe and LOVE IT, please give it 5 stars ⭐⭐⭐⭐⭐!

 - 8 oz spaghetti or other long noodles of choice (see notes)